theforeman/theforeman.org/_posts/2022-02-01-foreman-community-newsletter-january-2022.md

 ## Officially support only the recent versions of Firefox and Google Chrome / Chromium browsers

-If you love browser compatibility issues, drop a comment on this blog !
+If you love browser compatibility issues, drop a comment on this blog!

 [@Ron_Lavi](https://community.theforeman.org/u/Ron_Lavi) posted with the suggestion that Foreman supports only the recent versions of Firefox and Google Chrome / Chromium browsers.